Beginner Quilting Series Part 2

 How to Choose a Beginner Quilt Pattern

-Welcome back to the “so you want to start Quilting Series – Part 2.
+Welcome back to the series!
 You have purchased your supplies and you’re all excited to start that very first quilt project!
 You go to the quilt shop and Oh My!
-So many choices how do you choose that first pattern?
+So many choices how do you choose that first beginner quilt pattern?